MrJoy/code_counter/README.md

 * `ADDITIONAL_SOURCE_DIRECTORIES`: A comma-separated list of directories to scan for source files.
 You may assign a directory to a named group by prefixing the path with a group name and colon.
 E.G. `ADDITIONAL_SOURCE_DIRECTORIES='Libraries:my_awesome_code'`
-* `ADDITIONAL_BINARY_DIRECTORIES`: A comma-separated list of directories to scan for binaries.
+* `ADDITIONAL_SCRIPT_DIRECTORIES`: A comma-separated list of directories to scan for scripts.
 You may assign a directory to a named group by prefixing the path with a group name and colon.
-E.G. `ADDITIONAL_BINARY_DIRECTORIES='Binaries:my_awesome_scripts'`
+E.G. `ADDITIONAL_SCRIPT_DIRECTORIES='Scripts:my_awesome_scripts'`
 * `IGNORE_FILE_GLOBS`: A comma-separated list of file globs to ignore.